 Hover to see how factors connect to Background Knowledge.
 Then click connected factors to explore strategies related to multiple factors.

 Reading comprehension is dependent upon readers' use of their Background Knowledge to create a mental representation of the texts they read.
 Older readers typically have more Background Knowledge to draw upon, especially for content area reading.
-As adolescents progress through school, their need for Background Knowledge increases with the need to integrate more content into their existing knowledge and make deeper connections with texts.
-Increased Background Knowledge may also facilitate online reading comprehension by aiding in Internet navigation to find topic-specific information.
+As adolescents progress through school, their need for contextualized Background Knowledge increases with the need to integrate more content into their existing knowledge and make deeper connections with texts.
+Increased Background Knowledge may also facilitate online reading comprehension by aiding in Internet navigation as learners use relevant Background Knowledge to make decisions while searching for topic-specific information.

 A few key components of Background Knowledge are essential to literacy success: